MingchenXia/home/readme.md

 - Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics. [arXiv:2112.04290](https://arxiv.org/abs/2112.04290)

 > [This](/Papers/POB.pdf) is a better version than the arXiv version.
-Several typos are fixed, and several additional references are added.
-There are two mistakes in the arXiv version: 1. <span style="color:red"> In Section 4, the standing hypothesis should be that the classes are big instead of pseudo-effective. </span> 2. <span style="color:red"> In most parts of the paper, GLS(D) needs to be replaced by GLS(D)', where we require that the valuative semigroup generates the full lattice as well.
-The mistake was origninally in Theorem 3.13, where I forgot to consider the normalization of the volume measure in KK12.</span> These mistakes do not affect any of the results and are fixed in this version.
+I will upload this version to arXiv very shortly.

 > The Hausdorff convergence property is proved in full generality in my note [Hausdorff convergence properties of partial Okounkov bodies](Notes/HCP.pdf).